ludiosarchive/pinned-git/README.md

 ## GitHub-only alternative for non-Debian/Ubuntu users

-If GitHub knows about your public key, it will provide read-only access over SSH to any public repository, not just repositories you can write to.
+If GitHub knows about your public key, it will provide read-only SSH access to any public repository, not just repositories you can write to.
 For example, instead of

 ```
 git clone https://github.com/ludios/Desktopmagic